 Intravenous hydralazine for management of acute hypertension in children and adolescents

 and his research team will conduct a retrospective review of blood pressure response to individual does of IV hydralazine in hospitalized children with hypertension.
 The data generated from this study will help to develop improved dosing recommendations for IV hydralazine and inform the design of prospective, multi-center clinical trials to generate better-quality evidence.
 Thus, the results have the potential to improve the quality and safety of care of children with acute severe hypertension.

 Ryan McAdams, MD

-Dr. Ryan McAdams' pilot project proposes to establish the pharmacokinetics of the DEX in neonates and to evaluate neuronal density, reactive astrogliosis, and cell proliferation in specific regions of the brain after neonatal DEX treatment.
-The goal of this research is to provide evidence-based information that can improve the long-term intensive care of preterm infants and optimize their neurodevelopment outcome.
+Dr. Ryan McAdams' pilot project proposes to establish the pharmacokinetics of the DEX in neonates and to evaluate neuronal density, reactive astrogliosis and cell proliferation in specific regions of the brain after neonatal DEX treatment.
+The goal of this research is to provide evidence-based information that can improve the long-term intensive care of preterm infants and optimize their neurodevelopmental outcome.

 Margaret Rosenfeld, MD, MPH

 Recent studies have demonstrated that cystic fibrosis (CF) begins in the first years of life.
 Therefore, there is a high level of interest in conducting clinical trials of early interventions to delay or present irreversible lung damage.
 Dr. Shwetak Patel and his research team at the University of Washington have recently developed a novel, fully automated cough sensor that has demonstrated feasibility and accuracy in ambulatory adults.
 In her pilot study,

 Cate Pihoker, MD

-Nearly a third of children with diabetes will develop diabetic kidney disease (DKD) as adults.
-The earliest sign of which is albuminuria (increased excretion of protein in urine).
-Several lines of evidence connect low vitamin D levels with albuminuria and DKD, including a recent clinical trial which demonstrated that supplementation with activated vitamin D reduces albuminuria in adults with DRD.
+Nearly a third of children with diabetes will develop diabetic kidney disease (DKD) as adults, the earliest sign of which is albuminuria (increased excretion of protein in urine).
+Several lines of evidence connect low vitamin D levels with albuminuria and DKD, including a recent clinical trial that demonstrated that supplementation with activated vitamin D reduces albuminuria in adults with DRD.
 This has not been studied in children.
 In her pilot project,

 Jerry Zimmerman, MD, PhD